 Doesn’t matter if you miss one, two, three, four, or even five balls in a row.
 You can very well hit a six on the next ball, making it up for the missed balls.
 That’s the real deal, to stay on the pitch, with the same level of enthusiasm and focus as when you started the game.

-Stop focusing on the outcome, success and failures are gonna keep on coming and going—pay your attention to the bowler aka Life, that’s the most important thing.
-Life is a game, and playing this game with all your exuberance, zing, and zest is more crucial than patting yourself on the back when you win and beating yourself up when you lose.
+Stop focusing on the outcome, success and failures are gonna keep on coming and going—pay your attention to the bowler aka Life, that’s the most crucial thing.
+Life is a game, and playing this game with all your exuberance, zing, and zest is of more paramount importance than patting yourself on the back when you win and beating yourself up when you lose.

 The one who is on the pitch, grinding it out is successful; and the one who is down and out, and has left the ground is a failure.
 This is the game you wanna master, the game of life.
 And this is the true essence of realistic positive thinking which is based upon taking fearless action.